opencog/atomspace/examples/atomspace/README.md

 * `logging.scm`        -- Using the cogutils logger.
 * `python.scm`         -- Mixing Python and Scheme together.
 * `execute.scm`        -- Callbacks written in python or scheme.
-* `parallel.scm`       -- Multithreading in Atomese.
+* `parallel.scm`       -- Multi-threading in Atomese.
 * `except.scm`         -- Throwing and catching exceptions.
-* `persistance.scm`    -- Layering the atomspace on a "real" database.
+* `persistence.scm`    -- Layering the AtomSpace on a "real" database.
-* `copy-on-write.scm`  -- Read-only atomspaces, with r/w overlays.
+* `copy-on-write.scm`  -- Read-only AtomSpace, with r/w overlays.
 * `gperf.scm`          -- Some very crude performance measurements.